mgmillimeter/Tech-Company-Layoffs/README.md

 2. Industry Impact:

+  - Top 10 Industries with the highest average layoff percentages.
   - The technology sector experienced varied impacts, with certain industries facing higher average layoff percentages.
-  - Industries such as software and internet services had notably high layoff rates.

 3. Geographical Distribution:

   - Layoffs were widespread across continents, with North America and Asia witnessing the highest numbers.
-  - Countries such as the United States, India, and Canada had the most substantial layoffs.
+  - Countries such as the United States, India, and Canada had the most substantial layoffs percentages.

 4. Time-Based Trends: